 Recovery is Just a Phone Call Away

 Countless people in Florida rely on motorcycles as their primary mode of transportation, while others treat their motorcycles as a hobby.
 Florida has the second-highest number of registered motorcyclists in all U.S. states, but unfortunately, Florida also leads the country in the number of fatal motorcycle crashes every year.
-While there are many benefits to owning and riding a motorcycle, there are also many risks that you should be aware of.
-It's also important to know that even if you practice safe riding on the road, you can't prevent other drivers and vehicles from behaving negligently and causing accidents.
+It's important to know that even if you practice safe riding on the road, you can't prevent other drivers and vehicles from behaving negligently and causing accidents.
 If you or someone you loved is suffering from injuries and other damages as a result of an accident, call Heyman Law Firm today.
 With decades of experience handling personal injury cases, our St. Petersburg motorcycle accident attorney can listen to your story and offer you compassionate support during a painful time.
 We're also aggressive in our pursuit of justice for our clients and have recovered millions of dollars in past cases.

 Common Causes of Motorcycle Accidents